In this post about DTC codes, we’ll address the following:

-- Diagnostic Trouble Codes (DTCs) let the driver know precisely where malfunctions are occurring
+- How DTC codes let the driver know precisely where malfunctions are occurring

-- The two types of codes are OBD II and J1939
+- The two types of DTC codes, OBD II and J1939

-- Knowing where the problems are can save time and money
+- How knowing where problems are can save time and money

 Diagnostic Trouble Codes (DTCs) are used by a vehicle’s on-board diagnostics system (OBD) to warn drivers when their vehicle encounters a malfunction.
 The codes were originally created to assist in compliance with federal and state vehicle emission regulations.
 Over the years, DTCs have evolved to focus on all types of vehicle malfunctions.